-b) provide a well-grounded refusal to hold a referendum.
+- a) appoint a referendum date; - b) provide a well-grounded refusal to hold a referendum.

-2. An edict of the President of Georgia regarding the appointment of a referendum date or the well-grounded refusal to hold a referendum shall be published within 30 days after the receipt of the request of the Parliament of Georgia/the Government of Georgia for holding a referendum, as well as after the receipt of the report referred to in Article 177 of this Law.
-The ordinance of the President of Georgia shall be countersigned by the Prime Minister of Georgia, except when a referendum is called at the request of the Government of Georgia.
+2. An edict of the President of Georgia on the reasoned refusal of the request to set the date for a referendum or to hold a referendum shall be published within 30 days after receiving the request of the Parliament of Georgia/the Government of Georgia for holding a referendum, and after receiving the CEC report under Article 177 of this Law.
+The aforementioned edict of the President of Georgia shall need the countersignature of the Prime Minister of Georgia, except when a referendum is set at the request of the Government of Georgia.